hanabi/hanabi.github.io/Reference.md

 * It is possible to "stack" a second *Finesse* on top of a player who is already *Finessed*.
 This kind of thing is generally encouraged, since it has few downsides.
 (For more information, see the [Stacked Finesse](#the-stacked-finesse).)
 * However, players should **never** stack a *Bluff* on top of a player who is *Finessed*.
 This is because the blind-playing player will assume that a *Layered Finesse* is occurring and go on to play the card from the first *Finesse*.
 This means that the *Bluff* will not be resolved immediately, violating *Good Lie Principle*. (*Good Lie Principle* is one of the most important principles!)
 Typically, when this mistake happens, the team will go on to lose the game, because severe *Information Desynchronization* will occur.
-* Sometimes, in rare circumstances, expert players can perform *Out-of-Position Bluffs*, *Out-of-Position Ejections*, and *Out-of-Position Discharges*.
-(These moves are normally illegal, so for them to work, it has to be a very specific situation.)
-When these moves occur, it should be noted that it is illegal to stack a second *Bluff*, *Ejection*, or *Discharge* on top of them.
-You cannot stack a *Bluff* on a *Bluff* (or an *Ejection on an *Ejection*) for the same reason that you cannot stack a *Bluff* on a *Finesse* - the lie will not be resolved immediately and will violate *Good Lie Principle*.
+* Sometimes, in rare circumstances, expert players can perform *Out-of-Position Bluffs*.
+(This is normally illegal, so it to work, it has to be a very specific situation.)
+When this occurs, it is illegal to stack a second *Bluff* on top of them.
+You cannot stack a *Bluff* on a *Bluff* for the same reason that you cannot stack a *Bluff* on a *Finesse* - the lie will not be resolved immediately and will violate *Good Lie Principle*.
+  * Similarly, it is illegal to stack an *Ejection* or a *Discharge* on a *Bluff*. (*Ejections* and *Discharges* are advanced moves that are covered later.)

 <br />